ufs-community/ufs-s2s-model/parm/REGTEST-FINGERPRINT.md

 * May  21, 2018 - Created a combined diag_table for ATM and MOM6 output
 * Jun  6,  2018 - Created a new test "cpld_fv3_mom6_cice_2d" to run the model for 2 days.
                   In this new test, the FV3 history files are written on the Gaussian grid.
+* Jun.
+20, 2018 - Add restart capability for CICE (now included in warm-start) and updated the CICE grid with a fix for a point near the pole
+* Jun  25, 2018 - Updated diag_table so that the output frequency from MOM6 is every three hours.
+                  The NSSTM is off.
+The near sea surface temperature model is not used.